 1/2 cup unsweetened coconut flakes (I use Bob’s Red Mill brand)

-(Optional: sliced bananas, if you’re serving right away and not expecting leftovers)
+(Optional: chopped pecans and/or sliced bananas, if you’re serving right away and not expecting leftovers)

 - Peel and separate orange segments.
 Then cut in half.
 Place pieces in a large bowl.

 - Halve grapes and add to bowl.
 Core and cut pineapple into bite-sized chunks and add to salad.
 Mix well.

 3. Once salad is mixed, sprinkle on coconut flakes and toss.
 (Optional: You can also add sliced bananas to keep the tropical theme going, but your salad needs to be eaten immediately and not stored for long in the fridge.. brown bananas are no fun!)